2025–2026 Dutch cabinet formation: Schoof cabinet and campaign

 The previous Schoof cabinet, established after the lengthy 2023–2024 cabinet formation, included the Party for Freedom (PVV), People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and Farmer–Citizen Movement (BBB).
 The cabinet fell on 3 June 2025, after the PVV left the coalition due to disagreements on asylum policy.

 During the campaign, possible coalitions were discussed.
 GL-PvdA, D66, CDA, and smaller parties continued to exclude the PVV.
-The VVD ruled out governing with the PVV, as it had done between 2023 and 2025.
-The VVD also repeatedly made clear it did not want to join a coalition with the GL-PvdA.
+The VVD ruled out governing with the PVV, and also repeatedly made clear it did not want to join a coalition with the GL-PvdA.

 Election results

-Based on the results, a centrist cabinet of D66, VVD, CDA, and GroenLinks-PvdA would have a majority of 86 seats in the House.
-A centre-right cabinet of D66, VVD, CDA, and JA21 would have 75 seats, and would require a fifth party to reach a majority.
 D66 and PVV won 26 seats each, with D66 winning more votes.
 26 seats was the lowest number of seats ever won by the largest party.
+Based on the results, a centrist cabinet of D66, VVD, CDA, and GroenLinks-PvdA would have a majority of 86 seats in the House.
+The VVD's preferred "centre-right" cabinet of D66, VVD, CDA, and JA21 would have 75 seats, and would require a fifth party to reach a majority.